Let’s Be Real

-But what happens when these “influencers” become more than just having the right information?
-What happens if their spewing out their own rhetoric, because NOW they have an audience from previous scoops that turned out to be real?
+But what happens when these “influencers” become more than having the right information?
+What happens if they’re spewing out their own rhetoric now?
+Because NOW they have an audience from previous scoops that turned out to be real?
 If you think these guys don’t have ulterior motives, then you may not want to hear what I have to say.
 But I don’t believe you think that.

 How do we determine what the truth is?
-In order to build trust, one has to continuously be certain that the information they’re spreading is fact, and not just a unilateral decision.
+In order to build trust, one has to continuously be certain that the information they’re spreading is fact.
 But that takes time and effort.
-That takes some actually reporting and digging into the criteria you’re wanting to spread as your “scoop“.
-So I urge these people, to be more cognizant of what they put out there as fact, when they don’t show any kind of support to back up that claim.
+That takes some actual reporting and digging into the criteria you’re wanting to spread as your “scoop“.
+So I urge these people, to be more cognizant of what they put out there as fact.
+And to show any kind of support to back up that claim.

 “DC FANS!
 Even though I was embarrassed to do so, I asked officially yet again about a JUSTICE LEAGUE Snyder cut and it got deaded.
 Sorry, but it ain’t happening.”

 If Warner Bros. is allowing non-trades to announce when and if they have films coming out, why do we need Variety or The Hollywood Reporter?
-Why does Warner Bros. literally have a press conference when certain things get announced, if all they had to do was let any and all news out in tweets.
+Why does Warner Bros. literally have a press conference when certain things get announced?
+All they need to do is let any and all news out in tweets.
 And they’re going to avoid the entire Snyder Cut initiative the last 8 months, by allowing a “Scooper” to relay the message to the entire planet that one of their films is “Deaded“?